syne-tune/syne-tune/docs/source/tutorials/basics/basics_promotion.rst

   ``config[max_resource_attr] = 9`` (instead of 81).
 It is resumed from its
   ``r=3`` checkpoint and runs epochs 4, 5, 6, 7, 8, 9, then terminates by
   itself.
-If ``max_resource_attr`` is not used, training scripts are started to be run until the end, and they need to be stopped by the back-end.
+If ``max_resource_attr`` is not used, training scripts are started to be run until the end, and they need to be stopped by the backend.
-  Depending on the back-end, there can be a delay between a stopping signal being sent and a worker coming available again, which is avoided if ``max_resource_attr`` is used.
-Moreover, future back-ends may be able to use the information on how long a resumed trial needs to be run until paused for improved scheduling.
+  Depending on the backend, there can be a delay between a stopping signal being sent and a worker coming available again, which is avoided if ``max_resource_attr`` is used.
+Moreover, future backends may be able to use the information on how long a resumed trial needs to be run until paused for improved scheduling.
 * Syne Tune allows promotion-based schedulers to be used with training scripts